Celebrating 40 Years

 - Bio-acquisition of temperature profiles and salinity

-Prior to his current position, Phil directed large whale research at the Northeast Fisheries Science Center in Woods Hole, Massachusetts.
-He remains associated with the Smithsonian Institution in Washington D.C., and for many years he directed a long-term study of individually identified humpback whales in the Gulf of Maine.
+Prior to his current position, he directed large whale research at the Northeast Fisheries Science Center in Woods Hole, Massachusetts.
+He remains a Research Associate with the Smithsonian Institution (National Museum of Natural History) in Washington DC, and for many years he directed a long-term study of individually identified humpback whales in the Gulf of Maine.

-Phil holds a PhD in zoology from the University of Aberdeen (with one Philip Hammond as advisor!), and conducted post-doctoral work in genetics.
+Phil holds a Ph.D. in zoology from the University of Aberdeen (with one Philip Hammond as advisor!), and conducted post-doctoral work in genetics.
 Over the past thirty years, he has advised several governments and other bodies on whale research and conservation.
 He is a former member of the Board of Governors of the Society for Marine Mammalogy, a founding member of the South Pacific Whale Research Consortium, and since 1997 has been on the U.S. delegation to the International Whaling Commission’s Scientific Committee.
-Phil has published five books and more than 130 peer-reviewed papers on whales and other cetaceans.
-He has also been an editor for several scientific journals, most recently for the Royal Society of London’s online journal Open Science.
+In 2016, Phil was chosen to present the Revelle Commemorative Lecture at the National Academy of Sciences.
+He has also served as an editor or associate editor for several scientific journals, including currently for the Royal Society of London’s online journal Open Science.
 He has published more than 170 peer-reviewed papers on whales and other cetaceans, as well as five books, and he is a novelist on the side.

 *information from the Centre d’Etudes Biologiques de Chizé webpages.